|

 Group Size: This module is suitable for use with groups of almost any size.
 It is possible to use this exercise in conference situations as well as more usual training interventions like courses and workshops.

-Notes: We suggest you rehearse reading the story aloud beforehand.
+Notes: If reading the story to participants, we suggest that you rehearse reading the story aloud a few times prior to delivery.

 If You Like This Training Exercise: You’ll LOVE ‘The Witches of Glum’ which is also available from Trainers’ Library.
 ‘The Witches of Glum’ has been endorsed by Show Racism the Red Card for its ability to make participants think about prejudice and stereotypes.
 To find out more about the great work this charity is doing to educate against racism, visit www.theredcard.org .